Sakartu/projectinit/README.md

 There is very little configuration required:

-- First of all, make sure projectinit.py is in your path somewhere
+- First of all, make sure projectinit.py is in your PATH somewhere
 - Create a .templates directory in your homedirectory
 - Fill the .templates directory with templates.
 Each subdirectory of .templates is considered a template for a different programming language.
 For instance, if you have .templates/python and .templates/latex you can create projects in two languages, python and LaTeX.
 - Fill each of the subdirectories of .templates with the desired content.
 For instance, in python, provide a runnable main.py with some content, a README file and some of your favorite packages (don't forget __init__.py files!)